pyvista/pyvista/README.rst

 Documentation
 -------------
-Refer to the `main documentation page <http://vtkinterface.readthedocs.io/en/latest/index.html>`_ for detailed installation and usage details.
+Refer to the detailed `readthedocs <http://vtkinterface.readthedocs.io/en/latest/index.html>`_ documentation for detailed installation and usage details.

 Also see the `wiki <https://github.com/akaszynski/vtkInterface/wiki>`_ for brief code snippets.